allenai/pawls/cli/readme.md

 ### Usage

-1. Download PDFs based on <PDF_SHA>s into the <SAVE_PATH> (e.g., `skiff_files/apps/pawls/papers` ).
+1. Place or download PDFs into `skiff_files/apps/pawls/papers` as described below.
 If you work at AI2, see the internal usage script for doing this [here](../../scripts/ai2-internal).
-Otherwise, pdfs are expected to be in a directory structure with a single pdf per folder, where each folder's name is a unique id corresponding to that pdf.
+Otherwise, PDFs are expected to be in a directory structure with a single PDF per folder, where each folder's name is a unique ID corresponding to that PDF.
 For example:
 ```
     top_level/
     ├───pdf1/